Municipal

 Wheatland Wastewater Improvements

 Wheatland Wastewater Improvements Wheatland, IN DCCM led an internal and external team of engineers to design and develop a new sanitary sewer system for the Town of Wheatland.
 This system included designing three positive displacement blowers for a new extended aeration plant along with several miles of new low pressure force main, one lift station, and a package wastewater treatment plant for the town of 500 people.
 The team evaluated wastewater lagoons for Wheatland being crucial for maintaining compliance with regulations and ensuring effective treatment.
 One of the key challenges in the design of project was ensuring the project met the Town’s limited budget, supported by a $14M SRF grant award for water/wastewater.
 Through a combination of creative design and funding solutions and selection of a minimally invasive technology such as low pressure sewer, DCCM was able to secure reasonable bids that allowed the project to proceed.
-At a Glance 10 Miles $10.2M Project Cost Markets Municipal Water Services water “The team (DCCM) is nothing short of amazing on the projects we have worked on with them.
+At a Glance 10 Miles $10.2M Project Cost “The team (DCCM) is nothing short of amazing on the projects we have worked on with them.
 They are always organized and available if there are questions.
 I have seen Aaron Crow, Poject Manager, work along with his team members as he is always clear and concise on what he is asking for.
 I believe the team excels under his leadership and never feel overwhelmed or worried about the projects because they communicate with us to keep everyone organized and on task.
 They have definitely been an asset to our Town and Utility!”
-Erika Goble Wheatland Deputy Clerk
+Erika Goble Wheatland Deputy Clerk Markets Municipal Water Services water Conveyance Treatment Water Resources

 Verdera North Water Infrastructure Project